Inventory Turns as Decisive Competitive Edge

 By examining one or two chronic conflicts in depth, this session aims to strengthen the conceptual foundation for applying TOC to governance, clarify systemic constraints, and contribute to a path of deliberate and measurable societal improvement.

-Speaker Bio Alfredo is the Co-Founder of ReEngine Consulting and a PhD candidate at George Washington University in Washington, DC.
+Alfredo is the Co-Founder of ReEngine Consulting and a PhD candidate at George Washington University in Washington, DC.
 He has been a military commander, diplomat, and assistant professor of history at West Point Military Academy.
 He has held positions at the federal, state, and city level as a public executive and an improvement expert.
 He has worked to improve procurement and contract management at all those levels of government and in universities.

 Alfredo Mycue